algorandfoundation/xGov/Proposals/xgov-6.md

 - For Algorand only.
 - Code must be open source and available to the public, preferably in a publicly accessible Git repository like GitHub.
-- Code should be well documented, usually through code comments and some external documents, such as a README.
+- Code should be well documented, usually through code comments and some external documentation, such as a README.
 - Code should be well organized.
 - Project should have "clean code"; in other words, it shouldn’t have more code than necessary for the software to function well.